PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Then trust me, you pain-in-the-ass, take a lantern.
 In fact, take two and some torches, just in case."

-"What about that one," the Farm Boy asked, pointing to a lamp that hung on it's own peg high on the wall.
+"What about that one," the Farm Boy asked, pointing to a lamp that hung on its own peg high on the wall.

 "Oh, that, you have a very good eye, my friend.
 That is the magic lantern of Lamptopolis.
 It cannot be broken and it never goes out as long as it's carried."